SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

      ```
      yt-dlp [code] [URL...]
      ```
+* Accessing the Video
+    * Download the WinSCP application.
+    * Once its setup, open the application and load the private key of the AWS server.
+    * Once logged in, the two panes show the folders from your computer and the files from the web servers.
+    * Here, you can copy the files to your computer.
 #### Step 2 - Creating a Dataset
 * This step is to create a dataset to be able to train the yolov5 model.
 * The dataset is created in [Roboflow] {https://roboflow.com/}.